Neurogami/rnsgit/README.md

 rnsgit
 ===========

+** WARNING **

+The current version has a bug that borks the xrns file when you check out an existing branch.

+The tool is supposed to have git restore the branch files, then create the xrns file (i.e. use 7z to create a zip file).

+However, recent experience has been that the resulting file crashes Renoise.

+_This is bad._

 Tool to handle versioning a Renoise song in a local git repo.

 Currently at the "works for me, mostly" stage.